Beyond asymptotic reasoning: the practicalities of a quantum ground state projector based on the wall-Chebyshev expansion: Numerical comparisons

 The Hubbard model is pathological in this scenario, as (a) the single-determinant energy is much higher than the ground state and (b) there are eigenstates of the Hubbard Hamiltonian which are degenerate to this single-determinant, making it impossible for the step function to select a single eigenstate.

 In \Cref{fig:more_hubbard}, we consider the performance of the projectors with an increasing number of sites, using the fidelity to the ground state as the convergence metric.
 We only consider the step function for two- and four-site Hubbard models as the small spacing between the ground and first excited state in larger models made it difficult to converge.
 As the imaginary time evolution projector is guaranteed to be slower than the wall-Chebyshev, we do not report results for it here.
 We observe the same patterns as before, with faster convergence of the wall-Chebyshev projector relative to alternative methods as the number of sites increases.
-Both other algorithms fail when the HF energy is taken as an approximation of the ground state, and the step function projector additionally fails in the 4-site case even when an exact estimate of the energy is given.
+Both other algorithms do not converge to the correct state when the HF energy is taken as an approximation of the ground state, and the step function projector additionally fails in the 4-site case even when an exact estimate of the energy is given. { The success probability of the projectors follows the trends seen in \Cref{fig:success_prob_real} for all system sizes.
+In particular, we note that the success probability of the $P_1$ block-encoding is largely system independent, depending most strongly on the strength of correlation in the system.}

 As noted above, the Hubbard model is particularly difficult for preexisting methods to get right in the absence of a very good energy estimate.
 We now consider a system less challenging from this perspective, in the form of hydrogen chains H$_n$ with $2 \leq n \leq 6$ in the STO-3G basis set.
 In \Cref{tab:hydrogen}, we present the order of each projector needed to obtain errors below 1 mHartree in the ground state energy for each system, restricting ourselves to the more quickly converging eigenstate filter and wall-Chebyshev projectors.
 At short bond lengths, where Hartree--Fock provides a good approximation for the ground state of the system, the eigenstate filter outperforms the wall-Chebyshev projector for H$_2$ even when the Hartree--Fock energy is used as an estimate for $E_0$.
 However, as the bond length is stretched and the HF energy moves away from the ground state, the wall-Chebyshev operator becomes once again dominant, requiring a constant polynomial order for convergence at all geometries.
 Additionally, even if the ground-state energy is known, the eigenstate filter convergence deteriorates more sharply with increasing bond length, likely due to the explicit dependence on the gap between the ground and first excited states.
 For H$_4$ the difference in performance is much more significant, with the eigenstate filter failing to converge within a polynomial order of 150 for all but the most compressed geometry.
 For the wall-Chebyshev projector, a maximum order of 50 is sufficient for convergence in all systems.